kislyuk/argcomplete/README.rst

 Acknowledgments
 ---------------

-Inspired and informed by the optcomplete_ module.
+Inspired and informed by the optcomplete_ module by Martin Blais.

 .. _optcomplete: http://pypi.python.org/pypi/optcomplete